 First off, my apologies for being a little behind on the website.
 After 2400 miles over 5 months on the PCT, we took our van to Northern California for seven weeks of off grid R&R. We had to, unfortunately, scrap the van there as it needed repairs that weren’t worth fixing.
-From San Francisco we flew to Indiana, enjoyed two weeks with our families and friends for Thanksgiving, and made arrangements for the next chapter in this continuously moving life.

 Since we left Vermont in March, it was our intention to return for the ’16-’17 ski season at Stratton Mountain.
 In September, we learned that our bosses would be happy to have us back, but then were informed that the limited employee housing was full and we would have to find our own housing off the mountain.
 Not only would we have to find a place, but also possibly find roommates, furniture, and purchase two vehicles.
 Sigh.
 We quickly realized it may not be worth all that trouble for a four month gig, so we began brainstorming alternatives for the winter season.